colintbowers/RARIMA.jl/README.md

 This module allows Julia users to estimate, forecast, and simulate ARIMA time-series models.

 Some functions are implemented in pure Julia, while others call functions from the R language.
-The relevant R functions are accessed using the Julia package [*RCall*](https://github.com/JuliaStats/RCall.jl).
+The relevant R functions are accessed using the Julia package [RCall](https://github.com/JuliaStats/RCall.jl).
 These R functions come from either the R [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) library or the R [forecast](http://cran.r-project.org/web/packages/forecast/index.html) library.
 Since these R functions are available via the GNU General Public License (v2 or v3), this module uses the GNU GPL v2.

-## Setting up *RCall*
+## Setting up RCall

-It is recommended that you set up *RCall* and verify it works prior to installing *RARIMA*. *RCall* is an officially registered package, so it can be installed from the Julia REPL using `Pkg.add("RCall")`.
-For more detail, please refer to the [*RCall* docs](https://github.com/JuliaStats/RCall.jl).
+It is recommended that you set up `RCall` and verify it works prior to installing `RARIMA`. `RCall` is an officially registered package, so it can be installed from the Julia REPL using `Pkg.add("RCall")`.
+For more detail, please refer to the [`RCall` docs](https://github.com/JuliaStats/RCall.jl).

-You can verify *RCall* is working correctly using the following commands at the Julia REPL:
+You can verify `RCall` is working correctly using the following commands at the Julia REPL:

     using RCall
     rcopy("1+2")

 which will hopefully return the obvious answer.
-Also note, you *must* install the *forecast* library into your R library before using *RARIMA*.
+Also note, you *must* install the `forecast` library into your R library before using `RARIMA`.
 This can be done from an R terminal (or R IDE of choice, e.g. R-Studio) using the command:

     install.packages("forecast")